iuliet716/flash-attention-cuda-from-scratch/docs/ncu/04_naive_fused.md

 The kernel therefore has enough resident warps, **but few are ready to issue instructions.**

-MIO-throttle stalls dominate, indicating heavy shared-memory instruction pressure.

-This is consistent with the heavy shared-memory instruction pressure caused by the conflicted accesses.
+MIO-throttle stalls dominate, consistent with the heavy shared-memory transaction pressure from the conflicted loads.

 ## Effect of fusion